Puiguqu/School_notes/Y1_Sem_2/CM1025_Fundamentals_of_Computer_Science/course_overview.md

 Here is a summary of the text in 8 sentences, preserving key information and technical details:

-The Master Theorem is a solution to find the time complexity of recursive relations without building recursion trees.
-It states that if T(n) = aT(n/b) + f(n), where a, b, and f are constants, then the relationship between d (the degree of the recurrence) and log_a(b) can determine the final form of T(n).
-If d < log_a(b), then T(n) is O(f(n)), if d = log_a(b), then T(n) is Θ(f(n) * n^d), and if d > log_a(b), then T(n) is Ω(f(n)^d).
-The Master Theorem can be applied to solve three common types of recursive relations: those with a constant recurrence (T(n) = cT(n/2)), those with a logarithmic recurrence (T(n) = T(n/2) + O(log n)), and those with a polynomial recurrence (T(n) = T(n/2) + O(n^d)).
-The theorem has been demonstrated through several examples, including cases where d is less than, equal to, or greater than log_a(b).
-In each case, the theorem provides a clear formula for determining the time complexity of the recursive relation.
-By using the Master Theorem, one can avoid having to build recursion trees and guess the solution, making it a useful tool for analyzing recursive relations.
-Overall, the Master Theorem is a fundamental concept in algorithm analysis that helps to solve some common types of recursive relations.
+The master theorem is a useful theory for finding time complexity of recursive relations that can't be solved using recursion trees.
+It provides a formula to determine the final form of T(n) based on the relationship between d and log A in base b.
+If d is smaller than log A in base b, then T(n) is O(log n).
+If d is equal to log A in base b, then T(n) is O(n^d * log n).
+If d is greater than log A in base b, then T(n) is O(n^d).
+The master theorem states that if the recurrence T(n) is 8 times T(n/2) + p of n to the power of d divided by b plus other terms, then the relationship between d and log A in base b can be used to determine the final form of t of n.
+For example, with a=1, B=2, and d=0, T(n) is O(log n), while with d=1, T(n) is O(n^d).
+The master theorem provides a simple and efficient way to analyze the time complexity of recursive relations without having to build trees or guess.

 ---

 ### Master theorem example Video• .
 Duration: 5 minutes 5 min

-Here is a summary of the text in 8 sentences, preserving key information and technical details:
+Here is a summary of the text in 8 sentences, preserving key information, formulae, links, and technical details:

-The master theorem is used to analyze the time complexity of recursive algorithms.
-The first example analyzed is binary search, where the time complexity T(n) is O(log n) due to its algorithmic structure (T(n/2)+1).
-The next example involves a function to sum up all elements in an array, with a recursion relation T(n) = 2T(n/2) + 1, resulting in a time complexity of O(n^log_b(a)), where 'b' is the base and 'a' is the element being summed.
-A third algorithm finds the largest element in an unsorted list recursively, leading to a time complexity of O(n).
-The master theorem is applied to these examples with specific values for 'a', 'b', and 'd' (base, exponent, and logarithmic part), yielding consistent results.
-In one of the examples, a loop with a time complexity of O(n) is added to the recursion, leading to an overall time complexity of O(n^d).
-The master theorem is also used in another example to determine the time complexity of a function that recursively calls itself twice (T(n/2)) and contains a loop with time complexity O(n), resulting in an overall time complexity of O(n^d).
+The video transcript discusses the application of master theorem to find time complexity of recursive algorithms.
+The first example is binary search, with a recursion relation T(n) = T(n/2) + 1, resulting in O(log n).
+Another algorithm to sum up all elements has a recursion relation T(n) = 2T(n/2) + 1, leading to O(n).
+A recursive function Find_max to find the largest element in an unsorted list also has a time complexity of O(n), as shown by the equation T(n) = 2T(n/2) + 1.
+The master theorem is applied to another recursive function f(n), with T(n) = T(n/2) + n, resulting in O(n^d).
+Since d > log2(1), the time complexity is O(n^d), and as d = 1, the final answer is O(n).
+Additionally, videos on master theorem example, efficiency of quicksort and mergesort, and reading materials on solving recurrences are listed.

 ---